Ajarmar/zeroprac/README.md

     - Press L to switch between routes (currently available: No Junk, Junk **Work in Progress**)
 - Hold Select and press L to reload latest checkpoint.
     - Hold Select+Left and press L to load previous checkpoint, hold Select+Right and press L to load next checkpoint. **Work in progress, but mostly works**
+    - Hold Select+Down (plus Left/Right if you want) and press L to load checkpoint without loading changes you've made to your equipment.
 - There is a timer showing the stage time.
 It displays minutes:seconds:frames.
 When you load a checkpoint, it will go back to 0.